 "The time is always right to do what is right." - Dr. King

 Dr. Martin Luther King's last speech is known as "I've Been to the Mountain Top."
 On the day following this speech, Dr. King met with Dr. Bernard LaFayette, and told him that Nonviolence must be institutionalized and internationalized.
 Dr. King was assassinated that evening.
 NSRI is committed to honoring Dr. King's request, with the hope of creating a Beloved (Peaceful) Community in our schools.

 This Principle challenges us to adopt Nonviolence as a lifestyle, with respect to our thoughts, words, and actions.
 We recognize the courage it takes to live our lives this way, and pledge to work towards this end.

 Our commitment to Nonviolence points us towards the goal of creating a Peaceful Community (which Dr. King referred to as the Beloved Community).
 This Principle is our framework for all that we aspire to do and be.

 Often it is difficult to do the right thing.
-When practicing Nonviolence, we can combine our knowledge of Nonviolence, with our inner courage, to do what is right, especially when we have to make difficult decisions or actions.
+We can combine our knowledge and practice of Nonviolence with our inner courage to do what is right, especially when we have to make difficult decisions or actions.